-Considering the 2014 contractual wage differences (nominal) between Italian blue-collar workers and middle-managers, the widest gap can be seen in the retail sector (a difference in pay of €1,485.42 with a manager earning almost 100% more than a blue-collar worker) and in the credit sector (a pay difference of €1,684.31 with a manager earning 81% more than a blue-collar worker).
+Considering the 2014 contractual wage differences (nominal) between Italian blue-collar workers and middle-managers, the widest gap can be seen in the retail sector (a difference in pay of $\notin 1,485.42$ with a manager earning almost 100% more than a blue-collar worker) and in the credit sector (a pay difference of $\notin 1,684.31$ with a manager earning 81% more than a blue-collar worker).
 On the other hand, assessing the differences in pay between blue-collar workers and executives (i.e. CEOs and top managers), the automotive and retail sectors turn out to be the least equal: executives in both industries earn, on average, over 200% more than blue-collar workers.
 In terms of actual wages (gross), among the analyzed sectors banking has the greatest vertical wage differences, while wages in the education sector show the fewest differences between the lower and upper groups.
 In terms of wage drift across categories of workers in different sectors, education has the least significant gap for middle managers and managers.
 Regarding blue- and white-collar workers, the wage drift is lowest in retail.
-Middle managers have the highest wage drift in the automotive sector, while the banking sector presents the highest wage drift among executives.
+Middle managers have the highest wage drift among executives.